bamlab/react-native-project-config/README.md

 It will then push a tagged commit `chore(release): Publish` which will then trigger the Github Workflow to publish the new version of each package to NPM.

-> If you add a new rule to a config, this is a breaking change, because it could make the CI fail on projects that use the plugin.
-The commit name where you add the new rule needs to follow this patern `BREAKING CHANGE : the description of your commit`
+## Unpublish a package version

+If you want to unpublish a package, you have to be contributor of @bam.tech/eslint-plugin (in this case for the eslint plugin).
+Use the following commad :
+`npm unpublish @bam.tech/eslint-plugin@X.Y.Z`

 ## Running commands